Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] True, but only after confirmation by the resource manager that the Team has enough capacity.
 - [ ] True.
 - [ ] False, the Scrum Master does that.
-- [ ] False, capacity and commitment are the Project manager’s responsibility.
+- [ ] False, capacity and commitment are the Project manager's responsibility.

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement best describes a Product Owner’s responsibility?
+### Which statement best describes a Product Owner's responsibility?

 - [x] Optimizing the value of the work the Development Team does.
 - [ ] Managing the project and ensuring that the work meets the commitments to the stakeholders.